Sharif Mukhammad: Early life

 He was born and raised in Makhachkala.
-He is of mixed Dagestan and Afghan descent.
-His younger brother, Amir Mohammad, is also a football player of FC Anzhi Makhachkala.
+He is of mixed Daghestani and Afghan descent.
+His younger brother, Amir Mohammad, was also a football player of FC Anzhi Makhachkala.

 Club career

 Anzhi Makhachkala

 He made his Russian Premier League debut on 10 July 2010 for Anzhi Makhachkala in a game against Lokomotiv Moscow.

 Spartak Nalchik

 Mukhammad signed in July a 1-year contract with Spartak Nalchik.
 He was given shirt number 17.
 He eventually made his debut on 23 July for Spartak Nalchik against Sokol Saratov in the FNL.
 With Spartak, he appeared in 34 league matches, scoring 1 goal.

 AFC Eskilstuna

 He joined the Swedish club AFC Eskilstuna on 17 August 2017.

 Karmiotissa

 In January 2019, Sharif got recruited by Cypriot club Karmiotissa for the season 2018–19 season.

 Maziya

 In December 2019, Sharif signed for Maldives Champions Maziya S&RC for the Dhivehi Premier League and AFC Cup.
 He appeared in 10 league matches and Maziya secured the league title on 19 January 2020.